-The framework explains a number of key aspects of data governance:
+The framework explains key aspects of data governance:

-- the key concepts in the AIHW context
+- key concepts in the AIHW context

 - the legal and regulatory environment that shapes AIHW's arrangements

-- the various structures, roles and responsibilities
+- structures, roles and responsibilities

-- the AIHW ICT systems and tools
+- AIHW ICT systems and tools

-- the policies, guidelines and procedures
+- · policies, guidelines and procedures

 - compliance regimes, and

 - how these elements work together to support the AIHW in executing its functions and meet its data-related obligations.

-The Framework has been developed to be sufficiently flexible to apply to new and emerging areas of AIHW data management arrangements such as cloud storage, Multi-sourced Enduring Linked Data Assets (MELDAs), and potential use of machine learning to analyse large data sets.
-Where these new approaches require changes to this Framework, they will be included in future editions.
+The Framework is sufficiently flexible to apply to new and emerging areas of AIHW data management arrangements such as cloud storage, enduring linkages, and potential use of machine learning to analyse large data sets.
+Where new approaches require changes to this Framework, they will be included in future editions.

-The Framework does not address matters related to corporate information governance, such as: management of personnel and financial records; meeting papers and minutes; correspondence and emails; or intranet content.
+The Framework does not address matters related to corporate information governance, such as management of personnel and financial records, meeting papers and minutes, correspondence and emails, or intranet content.

-4.3 This 2021 edition of the Framework
+4.3 This 2022 edition of the Framework

 The Framework was comprehensively revised and updated in 2020 to reflect changes in the AIHW operating environment and governance landscape.
-The 2021 minor update reflects policy changes agreed since the last edition.
+Minor updates in 2021 and 2022 reflect policy and legislative changes.